Reading Time: est. 17 minutes

 - Electoral politics: The required public combativeness and strategic positioning-against-others cuts against the Nine’s deepest instincts.

 One nuance worth naming: a Type 9 who has done significant growth work, developed assertiveness, and integrated Type 3 energy may function in some of these environments.
 But they’ll be swimming upstream.
-The goal isn’t to prove you can handle it— it’s to build a career where your gifts are amplified, not suppressed.
+The goal is a career where your gifts are amplified— and that takes precedence over proving you can handle a difficult environment.

 But naming what to avoid is only half the equation.
-The other half is understanding what it actually takes for a Type 9 to build a career they love— not just tolerate.
+The other half is understanding what it actually takes for a Type 9 to build a career they love.

 Career Growth for Type 9: Breaking the Self-Forgetting Cycle

-For a Type 9, career growth isn’t just about finding a better job— it’s about learning to know what you actually want, and then having the courage to pursue it even when that pursuit requires discomfort.
+For a Type 9, career growth means learning to know what you actually want, and then having the courage to pursue it even when that pursuit requires discomfort.

 1. Identify Your Self-Forgetting Patterns at Work